kloverde/java-GeographicCoordinate/README.md

 * Look up a compass direction using a bearing or standard direction abbreviation

+## Accuracy

+Supposedly, the calculations of distance and bearing are accurate.
+I didn't hop into a car to verify distance, and I didn't buy an expensive military-issue compass to verify bearings.

+Distance was verified by interpolating a course I plotted on Bing Maps (see the DistanceCalculator JUnit tests).
+The calculated value agreed with Bing's.

+Bearing was verified by comparing my calculations to two online calculators, and my values matched theirs.

+Use this software at your own risk.

 ## Compile and Runtime Dependencies

 1. [NumberUtil](https://github.com/kloverde/java-NumberUtil) (included)